 Take ANTH3313 and/or ANTH3320 first, and as soon as possible get signed up for an archaeological field school or participate in the Arkansas Archaeological Society’s Annual Summer Training Program.
 Classes with hands-on archaeological training include ANTH4487 Archaeological Investigation, ANTH4600 Archaeological Field Research, or a spring break dig.

 We offer an array of special topics courses such as Experimental Archaeology, Arabian Archaeology, Bioarchaeology, and Caravans, Suqs and Ports: Archaeology of Trade in the Ancient Near East.
-Your advisor can also recommend courses outside of Anthropology program that compliment your study of archaeology.
+Your advisor can also recommend courses outside of Anthropology program that complement your study of archaeology.